awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 1. For `AWS::RDS::DBInstance` resources that do specify the `DBClusterIdentifier` property, AWS CloudFormation deletes the DB instance\.

 For more information, see [DeletionPolicy Attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html)\.
+When applying DeletionPolicy, we strongly recommend that you also apply [UpdateReplacePolicy Attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatereplacepolicy.html) to ensure that your expected behavior are met when resources are "deleted" or old resources are deleted due to replacement update.

 ## Syntax<a name="aws-properties-rds-database-instance-syntax"></a>